 Screenings important for active aging adults.
 These include:

 Primary Care Services at OMC

 Partner with a primary care provider and you’ll form a trusting long-term relationship with an expert who will provide personalized care.

 Choose a provider in Family Medicine or Internal Medicine

 Will assess patient preferences and identify barriers patients encounter in the healthcare arena.
 They are trained experts to close gaps to ensure the delivery of safe, efficient and effective care.

 There are over 35 specialty care services at OMC.
 Check out the clinical services tab on this website for additional information.

 Turn to the licensed pharmacists and technicians at Olmsted Medical Center (OMC) for prescription and over-the-counter medications, as well as counseling and prescription management.
-Whether or not you're an OMC patient, you can access pharmacy services at our Northwest Clinic or Southeast Clinic, including prescription refills.
+For your convenience OMC pharmacy can send your prescriptions for free via mail order or delivery within Rochester City limits.
+In addition, bubble packs and Medication Therapy Management (MTM) are available free of charge.
+Whether or not you're an OMC patient, you can access pharmacy services at our Northwest Clinic, Southeast Clinic or Chatfield Pharmacy in Sunshine Foods, including prescription refills.
 Visit our Pharmacy website to learn more.

 The medical and surgical care team at OMC provides personalized healthcare for hospitalized patients with a wide range of inpatient health conditions and those recovering from surgery.
 This expert level of individualized medical, post-surgical, and specialized care is essential for optimal healing.